IAMNITESHPANDIT/Mind-Canvas/README.md

 ## Description

-this is assignment project which is completed by Nitesh(iamniteshpandit), please follow the instructions in order to run the project
+this is MindCanvas project which is completed by Nitesh(iamniteshpandit), please follow the instructions in order to run the project

 ## Prerequisites